KerstenDoering/PubMedPortable/documentation/wiki.rst

         - This approach leads to a higher number of publications for each gene, but shows basically the same tendencies as in the PubTator example.

-    - The example of using PubTator, DNorm, and GeneTUKit illustrates, that the infrastructure of PubMed2Go can be easily extended to combine different data formats (PubTator, BioC, and pseudo XML format), being independent from a Web service, but making use of it, if desired.
+    - The example of using PubTator, DNorm, and GeneTUKit illustrates, that the infrastructure of PubMedPortable can be easily extended to combine different data formats (PubTator, BioC, and pseudo XML format), being independent from a Web service, but making use of it, if desired.

 *******